 SPOILER ALERT!
-A small dreary film set in a small dreary Aussie town full of friendly drunks who all know each other's business.
-A fading beauty and her father run the hotel and bar.
+A small dreary film set in a small dreary Aussie town full of friendly but nosy drunks.
+A fading beauty and her fugitive celebrity father run the only hotel and bar.
 Her admirers drifted away as the town shrank, leaving only one bitter ex-suitor.
-Their world is shaken up by the arrival of two outsiders.
-One woman stays to marry the father, one man can't wait to escape the beauty's clutches.
+Their tiny world is shaken up by the arrival of two outsiders.
+A woman stays to marry the father, a man can't wait to escape the now desperate beauty's clutches.

 The good: this movie is well written, well directed, well acted.
 Wendy Hughes and John Hargreaves are excellent as usual.
 The bad: Sort of an Aussie Last Picture Show, but much less interesting visuals and story.
 Frankly, the subject matter is a downer.
-The weird: Considering the fact that this little town is in the middle of nowhere, and surrounded by the stark beauty of Western Australia, the movie feels claustrophobic.
-Bottom line: I'd rather watch Sirens again for the scenery.
+The weird: Considering the fact that this tiny town is surrounded by the vast stark beauty of Western Australia, the movie feels claustrophobic.
+Bottom line: I'd rather watch Sirens again for the "scenery".
 This one gets a five because Wendy Hughes is always worth watching.

 0 of 0 people found this review helpful.